crs4/seal/docs/prq_index.rst

 With fastq data use::

-  ./bin/prq -D bl.prq.input-format=fastq -D seal.fastq.base-quality-encoding=illumina qseq prq
+  ./bin/prq -D seal.prq.input-format=fastq -D seal.fastq-input.base-quality-encoding=illumina qseq prq

 The quality encoding will be converted to Sanger Phred+33 format in the output prq file.